 On April 29th 2026 a high severity local privilege escalation vulnerability was publicly disclosed for multiple Linux distributions.

-This vulnerability is caused by a bug in the authencesn template of the AF_ALG kernal crypto API.
+This vulnerability is caused by a bug in the authencesn template of the AF_ALG kernel crypto API.
 The bug enables the overwrite of the page cache version of the su binary, which can provide an unprivileged local user with direct access to root on the target system.
-A full technical writeup can be found by the original research team here.
+A full technical writeup can be found by the original research team here

 Exploitability